SovereignCloudStack/standards/Standards/scs-0001-v1-sovereign-cloud-standards.md

 Board for decisions with large impact to ensure we have the wanted broad alignment.

 From this perspective,
-Supplements are perpetually kept in `Draft` state, because they are not authoritative, and this state is not recorded in the document (i.e., no `status` field).
+Supplements are perpetually kept in phase Draft, because they are not authoritative, and this phase is not recorded in the document (i.e., no `status` field).

 ### Proposal phase